packedge/mongorm/README.md

 # Mongorm
 A MongoDB Implementation for Eloquent.
-This package should allow you to work with Laravel's Eloquent ORM just like you always do, yet working with a MongoDB database being used.
+This package should allow you to work with Laravel's Eloquent ORM just like you always do, yet with a MongoDB database being used.

 ##Package Development
 This package is still in development.